 Bleeding that is heavy or that lasts longer than 24 hours- some bleeding is normal during the first 24 hours but it should not be heavy and it should stop within a day.

 Numbness- It is normal for your mouth, chin and possibly your lips to feel numb until the anesthesia or local anesthetic (numbing medicine) wears off.
 If your lower lip and chin continue to feel numb, there may have been some irritation to a nerve in your jaw.
 This is more common when your lower wisdom teeth are removed.
 It may take 3-6 months for a nerve to heal and in rare cases it can be permanent.
+You should call your oral surgeon if you have numbness that lasts for more than a week.

 Damage to teeth next to or near your wisdom teeth- It doesn’t happen very often but occasionally a nearby tooth/teeth can get damaged.